 Quantum key distribution (QKD) is a suitable technology for securing network infrastructures [5].
-It can be regarded as two sources of synchronized random numbers that are separated in space, which communicate using qubit transmissions-usually embodied in single photons over a physical channel (fiber or free space).
-The security of the symmetric keys produced by systems built around this technology is rooted in the physical layer, offering a distinct protection over the more traditional, algorithm-based security mechanisms.
+It can be regarded as two sources of synchronized random numbers that are separated in space, which communicate using qubit transmissions-usually embodied in single photons- over a physical channel (fiber or free space).
+The security of the symmetric keys produced by systems built around this technology is rooted in the physical layer, offering a distinct protection over the more traditional, algorithm based, security mechanisms.
 They are immune, by principle, to any algorithmic cryptanalysis.
-Having a QKD link is akin to extending the security perimeter of the installation to the optical fiber-the carrier of the quantum channelconnecting the emitter and receiver.
+Having a QKD link is akin to extend the security perimeter of the installation to the optical fiber-the carrier of the quantum channel- connecting the emitter and receiver.

 In this work, we propose and demonstrate the integration of QKD systems to secure novel network control plane technologies and protocols.
-Originally, the authors of Ref.
-[6] proposed the integration of QKD systems to encrypt VNF images before transmission as a way to secure the provisioning of virtualized services.
-Our work goes beyond the demonstration in Ref.
-[6], proposing the integration of QKD keys2 into cryptographic protocols that currently rely on public key encryption for key exchange and not just using QKD keys for offline encryption of VNFs (via private key encryption).
-Furthermore, we include the coexistence of conventional and quantum-based mechanisms to secure the management communications in a realistic scenario, setting up a functional service in a distributed environment as a final result.
+Originally, authors in [6] proposed the integration of QKD systems to encrypt VNF images before transmission as a way to secure the provisioning of virtualized services.
+Our work goes beyond the demonstration in [6], proposing the integration of QKD keys2 into cryptographic protocols that currently rely on public key encryption for key exchange, and not just using QKD keys for offline encryption of VNFs (via private key encryption).
+Furthermore, we include the coexistence of conventional and quantumbased mechanisms to secure the management communications in a realistic scenario, setting up a functional service in a distributed environment as a final result.
 This solution helps to mitigate limitations of QKD technology and allows for a double security mechanism.
-Combining hybrid quantum (physical layer security) and conventional (computationally difficult to solve) methods to secure the control plane hardens the infrastructure and makes it extremely difficult to exploit the side channels.
-Hybridization of conventional cryptosystems and its benefits have been well-studied [7,8].
-Because QKD primitives have been demonstrated to be composable [9] and are based on fundamentally different assumptions than the conventional algorithms, they add a new security layer.
+Combining hybrid quantum (physical layer security) and conventional (computationally difficult to solve) methods to secure the control plane hardens the infrastructure and makes extremely difficult the exploitation of side channels.
+Hybridization of conventional cryptosystems and its benefits have been well-studied [7], [8].
+Since QKD primitives have been demonstrated to be composable [9] and are based on fundamentally different assumptions than the conventional algorithms, they add a new security layer.
 Composability guarantees that both cryptosystems must be broken to compromise the key agreement.
 In particular, the proposed hybrid solution inherits existing certifications from the conventional security scheme [10], while increasing the security with the integration of quantum-based cryptosystems.
-To showcase this integration, QKD-generated keys are combined with conventional keys using the Diffie-Hellman key exchange protocol within secure shell (SSH) sessions for setting up a virtual network service over a physical infrastructure.
-This physical infrastructure includes an optical network such as the one demonstrated in Ref.
-[11].
+To showcase this integration, QKD-generated keys are combined with conventional keys using Diffie-Hellman key exchange protocol within secure shell (SSH) sessions for setting up a virtual network service over a physical infrastructure.
+This physical infrastructure includes an optical network, like the one demonstrated in [11].